 Some of the cans on this list made little or no design changes other than dropping the tax statement in 1950.
 There are a few exceptions.
 Neuweiler’s also dropped a New York license statement, but it was right above the tax statement, so that’s not a huge change.
 The Horning Ale comes in two variations with somewhat different shading and highlighting on the words “Cream” and “Ale. ” This may just be a result of printing different batches of cans and not a real redesign.

 The two biggest standouts to me are the Krueger Bock and the Falls City.
 The Krueger not only dropped the IRTP statement, they redesigned the OI panel itself.
 They moved both instruction illustrations from one on each side of the seam, to both being on the same side.
 Moreover, they dropped the picture of the Canco churchkey.
 This was an especially odd decision because the Krueger Ale and Beer cans had dropped their OI panels before 1950.

-I can think of a few possible reasons.
+I can think of a few possible reasons for keeping the OI panel.
 I have no evidence for any of them, so these are just some suggestions and nothing more.

 To save money by making the redesign quicker and easier.
 This would save time paying a commercial artist.
 A quick erase and there you go.